 Faith and Flourishing: Strategies for Preventing and Healing Child Sexual Abuse Video Player

 April 8-10, 2021

 Child sexual abuse is a serious global public health problem with significant adverse impacts to the health and well-being of those who have been victimized.
 Studies indicate that when sexual assault victims receive psychosocial support from professionals or lay workers trained in evidence-based approaches to counseling, they report improved mental health, including decreased trauma-associated symptoms.
 However, a wrong response to a sexual assault disclosure can result in significant psychological stress, undermine the victim's relationships with others, and threaten their resilience, particularly as it relates to their faith or other core beliefs.

-This symposium will bring together health care and public health providers, religious and spiritual leaders, and lay leaders of diverse faith traditions to explore best practices for providing a holistic approach that integrates psychological and spiritual care into the prevention and healing of childhood sexual abuse.
-The symposium will begin on April 8, "World Day for Preventing and Healing Child Sexual Abuse."
-Over the course of three days the symposium will address the prevalence of child sexual abuse; its effect on the mind and body; its impact on one's relationship with their faith and with others; effective strategies for prevention of sexual violence against children; and how to care and advocate for survivors.
-A keynote address will be given by 2018 Nobel Peace Prize Laureate Rev. Dr. Denis Mukwege.
-Rev. Gerard McGlone, S.J., a Berkley Center senior research fellow, will participate as a panelist.
+This symposium brought together health care and public health providers, religious and spiritual leaders, and lay leaders of diverse faith traditions to explore best practices for providing a holistic approach that integrates psychological and spiritual care into the prevention and healing of childhood sexual abuse.
+The symposium began on April 8, "World Day for Preventing and Healing Child Sexual Abuse."
+Over the course of three days the symposium addressed the prevalence of child sexual abuse; its effect on the mind and body; its impact on one's relationship with their faith and with others; effective strategies for prevention of sexual violence against children; and how to care and advocate for survivors.
+A keynote address was given by 2018 Nobel Peace Prize Laureate Rev. Dr. Denis Mukwege.
+Rev. Gerard McGlone, S.J., a Berkley Center senior research fellow, participated as a panelist.